SQream/scailium_docs/installation_guides/installing_scailium_with_binary.rst

-.. _installing_sqream_with_binary:
+.. _installing_scailium_with_binary:

 *********************************************
-Installing SQream Using Binary Packages
+Installing SCAILIUM Using Binary Packages
 *********************************************

 This procedure describes how to install SQream using Binary packages and must be done on all servers.